Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-Our first main result states that it is possible to split any QL into several pieces which can be studied separately, and which come from well-characterized parts of the associated sequence of eigenfunctions.
-In order to give a precise statement, we need to define joint microlocal defect measures: \begin{definition} Let $(u_k)_{k\in\N^*},(v_k)_{k\in\N^*}$ be bounded sequences in $L^2(M)$ such that $u_k$ and $v_k$ weakly converge to $0$ as $k\rightarrow +\infty$.
-We call joint microlocal defect measure of $(u_k)_{k\in\N^*}$ and $(v_k)_{k\in\N^*}$ any Radon measure $\nu_{\text{joint}}$ on $S^*M$ such that for any $a\in\mathscr{S}^0(M)$, there holds
+Our first preliminary result states that it is possible to split any QL into several pieces that come from well-characterized parts of the associated sequence of eigenfunctions.
+In practice, it will be possible to study each piece separately, and then to glue the results together.
+In order to give a precise statement, we need to define joint microlocal defect measures. \begin{definition} Let $(u_k)_{k\in\N^*},(v_k)_{k\in\N^*}$ be bounded sequences in $L^2(M)$ such that $u_k$ and $v_k$ weakly converge to $0$ as $k\rightarrow +\infty$.
+A joint microlocal defect measure of $(u_k)_{k\in\N^*}$ and $(v_k)_{k\in\N^*}$ is any Radon measure $\nu_{\mathrm{joint}}$ on $S^*M$ for which there exists an extraction $\sigma:\N^*\rightarrow\N^*$ such that for any $0$-th order pseudodifferential operators $A$ with principal symbol $a=\sigma_P(A)$, there holds

-for some extraction $\sigma$. \end{definition} In case $u_k=v_k$ for any $k\in\N^*$, we recover the microlocal defect measures of Definition \ref{d:defmdm}.
-Note that joint microlocal defect measures are not necessarily non-negative, and that joint Quantum Limits (defined as joint microlocal defect measures of two sequences of eigenfunctions) are not necessarily invariant under the geodesic flow, even in the Riemannian case.
+\end{definition} In case $u_k=v_k$ for any $k\in\N^*$, we recover the microlocal defect measures of Definition \ref{d:defmdm}.
+Note that joint microlocal defect measures are signed measures, and that joint QLs (defined as joint microlocal defect measures of two sequences of normalized eigenfunctions) are not necessarily invariant under the geodesic flow, even in the Riemannian case.